tchoi8/handmadecomputer/Entry/readme.md

 ## Reference
+[1] The first computers were human.
+In fact, we get the term "computer" from the outmoded practice of human computation, peoples whose profession was the performance of arithmetic for scientific, logistical, or military production.
 - If you are interested in making a functional modern computer, open source, look at Bunnie Hung's [Open source laptop](http://www.bunniestudios.com/blog/?p=3265) project.
 -   War in the age of Intelligent Machines, Manuel de Landa (1991) [wiki](https://en.wikipedia.org/wiki/War_in_the_Age_of_Intelligent_Machines)
 - The Information: A History, a Theory, a Flood, James Gleick (2001) [wiki](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood)